StingrayCZ/Reverse-Engineering/README.md

 </p>

 Unfortunately these models and meshes are under the corporate authorship right.
-This fact means that I'am just author but owner is my employer.
+This fact means that I'am just author and owner is my employer.
 It don't allow me upload something here.

 On follow samples could you see these parts: